The Truth About Low-Calorie Bagels: What You Really Need to Know

 • A food matrix that slows digestion and supports satiety

-Yes, if you enjoy them.
-But track them correctly:
+Sure — if you enjoy them.
+Just track them honestly:

-• Think of added fiber as a bonus, not a free pass to erase calories.
+• Treat added fiber as a small bonus, not a license to erase calories.

-• Remember that even “low-calorie” alternatives still count toward your daily intake.
+• Remember that "low-calorie" alternatives still count toward your daily intake.

 Previous Blogs